A Pre-Listing Inspection is obtained by the seller either before or shortly after listing the property for sale.

 Buyer’s negotiate in thousands, not hundreds!
 Buyers typically expect a $2 to $3 reduction for every $1 worth of defects turned up by their inspector.
 Having an inspection can minimize price negotiations.

-Essentially, the pre-listing inspection is the same as the buyer’s inspection.
+The pre-listing inspection covers the same items as the buyer’s inspection.